Quadratic Binary Optimization with Graph Neural Networks: Approximating QUBO Solutions with GNNs

 While it is difficult to predict the exact distribution of the solution $\bfx$, a few simple cases have been studied in the context of the Ising model \cite{dziarmaga2005dynamics}.
-For this model, it is known that when the solution resides on a regular lattice, it can exhibit high-frequency patterns.
+For this model, it is known that when the solution resides on a regular lattice, aside from trivial cases discussed in Appendix \ref{app:extremes}, it can exhibit high-frequency patterns.
 In graphs and GNNs, such solutions are commonly affiliated with heterophily \cite{Pei2020Geom-GCN:, choi2023gread}.
 To demonstrate that, we solve four different problems on a lattice of size $32 \times 32$ using the SAB algorithm \cite{goto2019combinatorial} and plot the solutions in Figure \ref{fig:sols}.

-It is observed that the obtained solutions are highly irregular and contain small connected components of uniform values.
-This implies that typical graph diffusion, or smoothing-based GNNs may face difficulties in expressing such non-smooth patterns.
-Therefore, as we show in Section \ref{sec:BPGNN}, we leverage the power of heterophily-designated GNNs, combined with a specialized BP-aware component.
+It is observed that the obtained solutions are irregular and contain small connected components of uniform values.
+This implies that typical smoothing-based GNNs may face difficulties in expressing such non-smooth patterns.
+Therefore, as we discuss in Section \ref{sec:QUBO-GNN}, we leverage the power of heterophily-designated GNNs, combined with a specialized QUBO-aware component.